-- Check in for girls registered for before care will start at 8 a.m. - Check in for girls not participating in before care, will start at 8:30 a.m. - Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - A designated staff member will take your daughter's temperature and ask the required COVID 19 health screening questions.
-Please review our COVID 19 guidelines on pages 4-5 for further clarification/details. - Once your daughter is cleared she will be escorted to her unit or you may escort her if you would like.
+- Check in for girls registered for before care will start at 8 a.m. - Check in for girls not participating in before care, will start at 8:30 a.m. - Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - A designated staff member will take your daughter's temperature and ask the required health screening questions. - Once your daughter is cleared she will be escorted to her unit or you may escort her if you would like.